Headers and footers

 The available options are:

 - $options: For text properties, such as size, color and alignment

 For example, for adding a footer with numerical pagination, apply this method after creating the WordFragment:

 It's necessary to define a table to correctly organize the content of headers and footers.
-For example, to insert a logotype as an image, a text and a paginator after creating the pertinent WordFragment, generate the table as a new WordFragment:
+For example, to insert a logotype as an image, a text and a paginator after creating a WordFragment, generate the table as a new WordFragment:

-And add this table to the header as a new element:
+And add this table to the header or footer as a new element:

-When calling the method replaceVariableByText it is mandatory to specify the value of headers and footers with the parameter target, depending on where the placeholder is located.
+It is mandatory to specify the target correct target, depending on where the placeholder is located.